pratap86/design-patterns-with-solid-principles/README.md

   - Client has to intract with a large number of interfaces & classes in a subsystem to get result.
 So client gets tightly coupled with those interfaces & classes.
 Facade solve this problems.
   - Facade provides a simple & unified interface to a subsystem.
 Cleint interacts with just the facade now to get the same result.
   - Facade is not just a one to one method forwarding to other classes.
+  - The java.net.URL class is a great example of facade.
+This class provides a simple method called as openStream() & we get an input stream to the resource pointed at by the URL object.

 * Proxy Design Pattern
   - An interface for accessing a perticular resource.